Promote Health and Wellness with a Bachelor's Degree in Exercise Science

 - As healthcare shifts its focus toward prevention rather than treatment, your skills will be in demand in the new marketplace.
 According to the U.S. Bureau of Labor Statistics, graduates trained in exercise science can expect a 13% increase in employment opportunities between 2016 and 2026.

 - Our Bachelor's Degree in Exercise Science prepares you to enter this field as an exercise physiologist, strength and conditioning coach, clinical exercise specialist, or corporate wellness expert.
 You'll also be able to work in any number of settings, from public schools to corporate wellness programs, and from fitness centers to health clinics.
 You may even wish to pursue graduate study in physical therapy or further certification from the National Strength and Conditioning Association before entering the workforce.

 - LVC has an excellent track record in physical therapy, and our reputation for success will help you enter the profession on the right foot.
 In addition to professional networks like the National Strength and Conditioning Association, you'll be welcomed into LVC's active alumni network for support and professional guidance.

 I attended an international conference with one of our new faculty members, and I have already witnessed the international connections that LVC health professions programs will have with countries like the United Kingdom, Taiwan, Italy, the Netherlands, and more.

-projected growth in the exercise science field, according to the U.S. Bureau of Labor Statistics
+Projected growth in the exercise science field through 2028 (U.S. Bureau of Labor Statistics)